limatgans/using-git/README.md

 Now resolve each files (if merge conflicts occurs on multiple files) and `git add` them as you resolve.
 Once all merge conflicts are resolved, commit the changes and push them.

-You can also use visual mergetools like [Meld](https://meldmerge.org/), or if you are using VS Code, you can resolve it on the [editor itself] (https://code.visualstudio.com/docs/editor/versioncontrol#_merge-conflicts)
+You can also use visual mergetools like [Meld](https://meldmerge.org/), or if you are using VS Code, you can resolve it on the [editor itself](https://code.visualstudio.com/docs/editor/versioncontrol#_merge-conflicts)

 Alternatively you can run `git mergetool`, which fires up an appropriate visual merge tool and walks you through the conflicts.

+## Deleting a branch.
+Once merged, you can delete a branch if you want.
+To delete a branch,

+`git branch -d <yourBranchName>`

+## Viewing histories
+To view the history of commits, run `git log`.
+Press q to exit the log

+## Reverting a commit
+Sometimes you want to go back to some old commit and discard intermediate commits.
+Open the log and copy the commit id to which you want to revert to.

+Run `git revert <commitId>`

 ## Further Reading / Sources:
 1. [Git-Branching: Branches in a Nutshell](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)